 The “approved physician” you see may also assert that you should return to work despite your continuing disability or inability to substantially perform your work duties.
 If you are having any issues regarding your workers’ compensation claim, it’s important to speak to an attorney about your rights.

-If you discover that your employer is a nonsubscriber, then you need to contact a personal injury lawyer as soon as possible.
-Bringing negligence claim against the employer will require a bit more effort than a workers’ comp claim, but the upside is that it allows you to seek far more in monetary damages.
+If you discover that your employer is a non-subscriber, then you need to contact a personal injury lawyer as soon as possible.
+Bringing a negligence-based work injury claim will require quite a bit more effort than a workers’ comp claim, but the upside is that it allows you to seek far more in monetary damages—and our law firm can handle your entire claim on a no-win no-fee basis.

 Damages sought in personal injury claims differ somewhat from workers’ compensation benefits.
 In a personal injury claim, you can seek to be reimbursed for 100 percent of your related losses, including:

 The bottom line is that if you were injured on the job in Texas, your options for recovering compensation depend heavily on a variety of factors.
 You need someone on your side looking out for your best interests, and we’re happy to help with your claim on a no-win no-fee basis.
-For a free consultation, call Montgomery Law at 214-720-6090 (local) or 1-833-720-6090 (toll-free) and see how our lawyers can help.
+For a free consultation, call Montgomery Law at 214-720-6090 (local) or 1-833-720-6090 (toll-free) and let us explain how our law firm can help.